Prostitution in Asia: Bangladesh

 Prostitution is legal and regulated in Bangladesh, but it is not considered a respectable profession by Bangladeshi society.
 Prostitutes must register and swear an affidavit stating she is unable to find any other work.
 Local NGOs estimate the total number of female prostitutes to be as many as 100,000.

 There are 20 brothel-villages in the country.
 The largest is Daulatdia which has about 1,300 sex workers, it is one of the largest brothels in the world.

 Unwed mothers, orphans, and others outside the normal family support system are the most vulnerable to human trafficking.
 Government corruption greatly facilitates the process of trafficking.
 Police and local government officials often ignore trafficking in women and children for commercial sexual exploitation and are easily bribed by brothel owners and pimps.

 Bhutan

 Prostitution is illegal in Bhutan but in many of Bhutan's border towns there are people openly practicing in the sex trade.
 Prostitution mainly occurs in bars, clubs & hotels.
 Some of the sex workers are employed by bar and hotel owners to attract customers.
 Prostitution also occurs in the capital, Thimphu.
 There are thought to be 400 - 500 sex workers in the country, many from poor backgrounds who enter prostitution for financial reasons.

-In 2017, the NGO Lhak-Sam proposed that sex work was legalised by the government, but the proposal was turned down.
+In 2017, the NGO Lhak-Sam proposed that sex work be legalised by the government, but the proposal was turned down.